-MARYLAND REPORT CARD | 2018
+MARYLAND REPORT CARD | 2019

-Maryland's sex trafficking law makes it a crime to exploit a minor under 18 through commercial sex acts and does not require use of force, fraud, or coercion.
-However, state law does not prohibit the criminalization of minors for prostitution, and victims may face barriers to treatment and victims' compensation to fund their recoveries.
+Although Maryland's sex trafficking law makes it a crime to exploit a minor under 18 through commercial sex without requiring use of force, fraud, or coercion, buyers are not included as offenders under that law.
+Further, state law does not prohibit the criminalization of minors for prostitution offenses, but Maryland has established a statewide system for providing specialized services to commercially sexually exploited youth.

-Final Score 00 2 $\Box$ P Final Grade 10 18.5 25 15 15 7.5 10 14 27.5 15 15
+Final Score 00 2 P

+Final Grade 10 18.5 15 7.5 16 15

+В 10 25 15 10 27.5 15